aim-rsf/browseMetadata/README.md

 ### Acknowledgements ✨

 Thank you to multiple members of the [MELD-B research project](https://www.southampton.ac.uk/publicpolicy/support-for-policymakers/policy-projects/Current%20projects/meld-b.page) and the [SAIL Databank](https://saildatabank.com/) team for providing use-cases of meta data browsing, ideas and feedback.
 Thank you to the [Health Data Research Innovation Gateway](https://web.www.healthdatagateway.org/search?search=&datasetSort=latest&tab=Datasets) for hosting openly available metadata for health datasets, and for data providers that have included their datasets on this gateway.

+[^1]: This package is in early development, and has only been tested on a limited number of metadata files.
+In theory, this package should work for any dataset listed on the Health Data Research Gateway (not just SAIL) as long as a json metadata file can be downloaded.
+In practice, it has only been tested on a limited number of metadata files for SAIL databank.